samturton2/Jenkins_DEV_ENV-Sparta_node_app/README.md

 ![](img/sshkeyclone.png)

 - On jenkins, tick git, and past the url into repo url.
-- nder credentials, add a new key, select the kind as ssh, enter a description of the key, tick private key, and copy and paste the private ssh key we generated earlier in here.
+- On credentials, add a new key, select the kind as ssh, enter a description of the key, tick private key, and copy and paste the private ssh key we generated earlier in here.

+###### Already have a key
+- Select your existing linked key in credentials

 ![](img/addcredentials.png)

 - In branched to build make sure its selected as your master or main branch depending on your repo.
+- If we want to keep track of builds to the branches off main (which we would do in a larger project) we need to add a branch to keep track of.

 #### Build Triggers
 - We need to select GitHub hook trigger